Updated October 4, 2019

 Overlap.
 Because many of the Toolkit resources are similar in scope, much of the information overlaps.
 For example, a number of the resources may explain how to set up a Pinterest account or why you should start an email list.
 These are important topics, but it can feel redundant.

 Outdated content.
 This is not only a Toolkit problem, it’s a problem that plagues all of us who write about blogging and social media.
 Things change incredibly fast in this world.
-It’s impossible to guarantee everything is always up to date.
+It’s impossible to guarantee everything is always up to date by the time you get to it.

 Resources that feel like teasers.
 Some Toolkit resources in the past seemed more like teasers than stand-alone, meaty products.
 It’s always a disappointment to open a resource filled with little more than affiliate links, upsells, bonuses (read: I just want to get you on my list) or pitches to buy the full product.